Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-credential-deployment.rst

             // The key used to sign the credential deployment transaction must be the corresponding
             // secret key for the public key that was used to construct the transaction. const seedPhrase = 'fence tongue sell large master side flock bronze ice accident what humble bring heart swear record valley party jar caution horn cushion endorse position';
-            const network = 'Testnet'; // Or mainnet, if working on mainnet. const wallet = ConcordiumHdWallet.fromSeedPhrase(seedPhrase, network);
+            const network = 'Testnet'; // Or Mainnet, if working on mainnet. const wallet = ConcordiumHdWallet.fromSeedPhrase(seedPhrase, network);

             // The credNumber and the identityIndex must identical to what was used when deriving